 Buffalo and Erie County Public Library

 From November 2017 - Spring 2019, "Buffalo Never Fails: The Queen City and WWI" is a major collection-based exhibition exploring the region's contributions to the war effort, featuring an extraordinary collection of WWI posters donated to the library in 1919, as well as a war diary by a local soldier, war pamphlets, materials about the sinking of the Lusitania and much more.

 Cradle of Aviation Museum

-During World War One, Long Island became the home of some of the largest and most important military flying fields in America.
-Eight exhibit galleries contain 75 air and spacecrafts -- one of most diverse aerospace collections in the world.
+During World War One, Long Island became the home to some of the largest and most important military flying fields in America.
+Eight exhibit galleries contain 75 air and spacecraft -- one of the most diverse aerospace collections in the world.
 The museum's World War I gallery includes a Curtiss JN-4 "Jenny," a Thomas Morse S4C Scout fighter plane and a Breese Penguin non-flying trainer designed to student pilots the feel of airplane controls at near-flying speeds, without the danger of actual flight.

 National Purple Heart Hall of Honor

-Exhibits chronicle the changing nature of warfare and combatants through images, artifacts and personal narratives of individual Purple Heart recipients, including a visual timeline of America's 20th-21st century conflicts from World War I through today, complimented by an interactive display
+Exhibits chronicle the changing nature of warfare and combatants through images, artifacts and personal narratives of individual Purple Heart recipients, including a visual timeline of America's 20th-21st-century conflicts from World War I through today, complemented by an interactive display